Ritik-1118/Ritik-1118/README.md

 - 🌱 I’m currently learning **some programming languages and Frameworks**

-- 👨‍💻 My projects is available at [https://my-portfolio-ritik-1118.vercel.app/](https://my-portfolio-ritik-1118.vercel.app/)
+- 👨‍💻 My projects are available at [https://my-portfolio-ritik-1118.vercel.app/](https://my-portfolio-ritik-1118.vercel.app/)

 - 📫 How to reach me **ritik11181@gmail.com**